The Regulatory Function of the Therapeutic Frame

 - 3 min read

-In psychotherapy, particularly in psychoanalytic and psychodynamic approaches, there is a fundamental concept called the “frame.”
-This concept encompasses the elements that define the structure of the therapeutic process, such as the day and time of sessions, their duration, the therapist’s role, the boundaries of the therapist-client relationship, and the physical arrangement of the room.
-From an outsider’s perspective, the frame may appear to exist merely to set certain rules and boundaries.
-While this is partially true, the frame serves a far more fundamental function in psychotherapy: it provides a solid and reliable foundation on which the therapeutic relationship can begin, develop, and allow the client to open up safely.
-The two most essential elements that make this possible are the stability and predictability offered by the frame.
-Regardless of the client’s age, the solidity of the frame in psychotherapy is one of the key conditions that allow the client to safely bring the chaos and intense emotions of their inner world into the therapy room.
-In this article, we will take a closer look at the function of the frame.
+In psychotherapy, particularly within psychoanalytic and psychodynamic approaches, there is a central concept called the frame.
+This concept encompasses the elements that define the structure of the therapeutic process, such as the day and time of the sessions, their duration, the therapist’s role, the boundaries of the therapist-client relationship, and even the physical arrangement of the therapy room.
+From the outside, the frame may appear to exist merely to establish certain rules and boundaries.
+While this is partly true, the frame plays a far more fundamental role in the psychotherapy process.
+Regardless of the client’s age, the stability of the frame is one of the essential conditions that allows the client to bring their inner chaos and intense emotions safely into the therapeutic space.
+In this article, we will focus on one of the frame’s core functions: its regulatory role.

 Comments